ryanp8/rynamo/README.md

 - `PUT /{key}/{value}`

 ## Design
 - Currently, `localhost:8000` is used as a seed node.
-All new nodes know it exists, so they are able to communicate with it to exchange membership data.
+Its client server runs on `localhost:3000` All new nodes know it exists, so they are able to communicate with it to exchange membership data.
 - Every 3 seconds, a node will contact another node that it is aware of and try to exchange/merge membership histories based on the timestamp of the last update.
 - Each node has a gRPC server and a http server ([Javalin](https://javalin.io/))
     - gRPC is used to communicate within the cluster